 What are UI Design patterns?

-UI design patterns are the reusable and general solutions to the typical problems that occur in the design process.
-Therefore they are the elements that constitute the structure of technical support.
-But since design patterns are usually applied to a wide range of circumstances, those who are tasked with the design should make use of them to the particular context of every design project.
+UI design patterns are reusable and general solutions to the typical problems that occur in the design process.
+Therefore, they are the elements that constitute the structure of technical support.
+However, since design patterns are usually applied to a wide range of circumstances, those who are tasked with the design should use them in the particular context of every design project.

-There are a number of elements that constitute a UI Design pattern.
+There are several elements that constitute a UI Design pattern.

 Check out: KyotoUI – Landing Page Builder For Figma